Clarifying the Terminology from a Jungian Perspective

-- Because types are not measured on a continuum, types are psychologically, rather than logically, opposite.
-If a person has a preference for extraversion, it does not imply that they have no introversion, or that they cannot use or access the process, or that is “low” or inferior in their psyche.
+- Because Types are not measured on a continuum, Types are psychologically, rather than logically, opposite.
+If a person has a preference for Extraversion, it does not imply that they have no Introversion, or that they cannot use or access the process, or that is “low” or inferior in their psyche.
 Type presents opposites, but they are not exclusionary.
-When a person is low or high on a trait measure, it implies a corresponding high or low score on the opposite; so a high score on extraversion implies a low score on introversion.
+When a person is low or high on a trait measure, it implies a corresponding high or low score on the opposite; so a high score on Extroversion implies a low score on Introversion.

-- In the type model, our type is a marker for our growth and development.
+- In the Type model, our Type is a marker for our growth and development.
 We can move the dial because we are not talking about static traits.
-When talking type, being a mature and successful individual involves becoming conscious of our preferences, so we know when to access our less developed preferences.
+From the Type model, being a mature and successful individual involves becoming conscious of our preferences, so we know when to access or engage our less developed preferences.